cns-iu/cns-humanexus-2.0/docs/readme.md

 ## 2D FTUs

 A functional tissue unit (FTU) is the smallest tissue organization that performs a unique physiologic function and is replicated multiple times in a whole organ.
-Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the Functional Tissue Unit Explorer app.The 2D FTUs can be found at the [HRA website](https://humanatlas.io/2d-ftu-illustrations?releaseVersion=2.3).
+Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the Functional Tissue Unit Explorer app.
+The 2D FTUs can be found at the [HRA website](https://humanatlas.io/2d-ftu-illustrations?releaseVersion=2.3).

 ## 3D GLB Files